 birth control pills

-Cycle Syncing and Birth Control: What You Need to Know
+Menstrual Phase Syncing and Birth Control: What You Need to Know

 Jul 06, 2023Sari Eitches, MD

-Cycle syncing is an approach that involves aligning lifestyle choices and activities with the different phases of your menstrual cycle.
+Phase based syncing is an approach that involves aligning lifestyle choices and activities with the different phases of your menstrual cycle.
 It recognizes that hormonal fluctuations throughout the menstrual cycle can affect various aspects of a woman's well-being, including energy levels, mood, and productivity.

 The menstrual cycle typically consists of four phases: menstrual, follicular, ovulatory, and luteal.
 Each phase is associated with distinct hormonal changes and may impact different aspects of your physical and emotional state.
-Cycle syncing aims to optimize your lifestyle choices, such as exercise, nutrition, and self-care, based on these hormonal variations.
+Menstrual syncing aims to optimize your lifestyle choices, such as exercise, nutrition, and self-care, based on these hormonal variations.

 Birth Control Methods and Hormonal Regulation: